-MR. DAVID W. BROWN Mr. Brown was appointed as our President and CEO in January 2008.
+MR. DAVID W. BROWN Mr. Brown currently serves as our President of LifeVantage Network, a position he has held since March 2011.
+He served as our President and Chief Executive Officer from January 2008 to March 2011.
 Prior to joining us he most recently was the Managing Director and Co-Founder of Nutrition Business Advisors, a firm founded in 2003 to provide strategic consulting services, capital raising and full-service business development focused on the Global Nutrition Industry.
 From 2000 to 2003, Mr. Brown served as President and CEO of Metabolife International.
 From 1994 to 2000, Mr. Brown served as the President of Natural Balance, Inc., a Colorado-based dietary supplement company.
 Mr. Brown began his career as a corporate attorney.
 He was with the law firm of Ballard, Spahr, Andrews & Ingersoll in 1994 and he was with Kindel & Anderson from 1991 to 1994.
 Mr. Brown received his Juris Doctorate from Cornell University and Bachelors of Arts from Brigham Young University.
-Mr. Brown's strong leadership and business acumen brings to our board of directors expertise in business operations and management.
+Mr. Brown's strong leadership and experience with the network marketing sales channel brings to our board of directors experienced perspective in our operational infrastructure and our distributor relations.